Mountain Creek Middle School

 Report Cards, Midterm Progress Reports, and Failing Notices

-Report cards are given to students after each quarter, fourth quarter report cards will be mailed home..
+We want you to keep track of your academic progress.
+Report cards are given to students after each quarter, and fourth quarter report cards are mailed home.
 Midterm progress reports are given to students at the middle of each quarter and taken home to parents.
 Failing notices are mailed home before the end of each quarter to parents of students who have any Ds or Fs.
 If you would like an official transcript/report card at the end of a quarter, you may request one from the student services center.

 MCMS recognizes that under some circumstances a schedule change may be required, but these are rare.
-After the second week in the quarter, an administrator must approve all student-requested class changes.
+After the second week in the quarter, an administrator must approve all student-requested class changes by completing the schedule change request form.

 School hours are as follows: